jroh01/WickedProblems/project3.md

 ![](bor_densitywithpoints.png)

-You can observe that although the biggest urban area of Bor has one of the biggest point (bigger population residing in that urban area), it also has a very low population density due to the size of the area (represented by the yellow point).
+You can observe that although the biggest urban area of Bor has one of the biggest population, it also has a very low population density due to the size of the area.
 You can also see that the leftmost urbanized area has the biggest population, but because of the small size of the area, it also has the biggest population density.
-Other than these two areas with extreme population densities, all of the other urbanized areas has a relatively small population with a small population density.
+Other than these two areas with extreme population densities, all of the other urbanized areas have relatively small populations with small population densities.

 ## Adding Transportation Facilities & Health Care Services

-Following through last two images, I have located and labeled the road networks that run through Bor.
+For the second part of the project, I have located and labeled the road networks that run through Bor.
 The resulting image is shown below.

 ![](Roadways THroughout Bor.png)